3.6 As A Mixed Number

 Converting 3.6 to a Fraction

-The first step in converting 3.6 to a mixed number is to express it as an improper fraction.
-This means we need to represent the entire value of 3.6 as a fraction where the numerator is greater than or equal to the denominator.
-We start by focusing on the decimal part, 0.6.
+The first step in converting 3.Worth adding: 6 to a mixed number is to express it as an improper fraction.
+Here's the thing — this means we need to represent the entire value of 3.
+Now, 6 as a fraction where the numerator is greater than or equal to the denominator.
+Practically speaking, we start by focusing on the decimal part, 0.
+6.

 • Identifying the Place Value: The digit 6 is in the tenths place.
 This means 0.6 represents six-tenths, which can be written as the fraction 6/10.